 Use the Windows Authentication section of the Azure Multi-Factor Authentication Server to enable and configure Windows authentication for applications.
 Before you set up Windows Authentication, keep the following list in mind:

-- reboot is needed before the Azure Multi-Factor Authentication for Terminal Services will be in effect.
+- After setup, reboot the Azure Multi-Factor Authentication for Terminal Services to take effect.

 - If ‘Require Azure Multi-Factor Authentication user match’ is checked and you are not in the user list, you will not be able to log into the machine after reboot.